-Banking is financial institution and a financial intermediary that accepts deposits and channels those deposits into lending activities, either directly by loaning or indirectly through capital markets.
+Banking is financial institution and a financial intermediary that accepts deposits and channels those deposits intolending activities, either directly by loaning or indirectly through capital markets.

-In Ghana the banking sector is governed by the Bank Act 2004 which was passed in 2004 to replace Banking Law 1989, PNDC Law 225.
+In Ghana the banking sector is governed by the Bank Act 2004 which was passed in2004 to replace Banking Law 1989, PNDC Law 225.

 Section 47 of the Banking Act 1970, defines such terms as 'bank', 'banking enterprise' and the 'business of banking'.
-According to the said section 47, "banking means any banking enterprise (whether International or domestic) which is issued with a license".
-"Banking enterprise means any enterprise not yet issued with license which carries on or proposes to carry the business of banking".
+According to the said section 47, 'banking means any banking enterprise (whether foreign or Ghanaian) which is issued with a license''.
+"Banking enterprise means any enterprise not yet issued with license which carries on or proposes to carry the business of banking''.